alfie-ns/alfie-ns.github.io/about.md

 }
 </style>

-  <b>Lines with empty checkboxes are concepts I wish to traverse conceptually, and understand fully and in-depth throughout my studies</b>
+  <b>Lines with empty checkboxes are concepts I wish to explore conceptually, aiming to understand them fully and in-depth throughout my studies.</b>